cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

       <figcaption>A summary of the selected depth slice at a depth of 20 km.</figcaption>
    </figure>

-   You will also be prompted for what to do with the selected slice data:
+   You will also be prompted for what you want to do with the selected slice data:

    ```
    [slice-depth] Action [plot2d, plot3d, gmap, cmap, save, back, exit]: